BinaryMoon/wp-toolbelt/readme.txt

 Slow websites make me sad.
 I don't want to add anything to Toolbelt that will impact site load speed.
 My Google Pagespeed score should not move from 100.

 Why?
 Faster sites are shown to increase conversions and time on site.
 Google loves fast sites and improves their search rankings.
-In addition fast sites are great for places with slower internet, and use less resources to generate the page.
+In addition fast sites are great for people with slower internet access, or on mobile data, and use less resources to generate the page.
 So many benefits!

 To be fast Toolbelt:

 * Doesn't use jQuery or any other javascript framework.
 All javascript is vanilla js, and minified.
-* Minifies all assets (JS and CSS)
+* Minifies all assets (JS and CSS).
 * Loads all assets inline.
 They are already small, and loading them directly on the page means there are no server requests.
 * Only loads things when they are needed.
 JS and CSS are only loaded for activated modules.
 * Very few options.
 There's one main database option, an array that stores what modules are active.
 And another that stores settings for some modules.